binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Productivity

-Using IaaS, and even more with PaaS, can provide great productivity gains.
+Using IaaS, and even more so with PaaS, can provide great productivity gains.
 However, everything comes at a cost, as you can not gain productivity for free.
 Something will be scarified, usually that will be your security; which means you will no longer have control of your data.

 Using cloud services can be a good thing especially for smaller businesses and startups.
-However, first of off decisions need to be made whether to use an external cloud provider or to create your own, as there are some very important considerations to be made.
+However, firstly decisions need to be made whether to use an external cloud provider or to create your own, as there are some very important considerations to be made.
 We will discuss these in the Identify Risks and Countermeasures subsections.

 ### Competitive Advantage